 In this guide, we’ll give you the ins and outs of email marketing.
 Read on for our top email marketing tips for insurance agents.

-Email marketing is the process of sending regular branded emails to an audience that has opted in to hear from you.
-It keeps your business’s name in front of both current and prospective clients to increase sales opportunities, move and build a relationship with your customers.
+Email marketing is a type of direct digital marketing.
+It's the process of sending regular branded emails to an audience that has opted in to hear from you.
+It keeps your business’s name in front of both current and prospective clients to increase sales opportunities, build relationships with your customers, share product news, and more.
+Really, the options for how you use email marketing are nearly endless.

-Imagine if you have a current book of business or prospects list, numbering in the hundreds or thousands.
-If you keep your insurance agency in front of those people regularly with email — in a way that they enjoy — you increase your likelihood of generating new business and renewals each year.
+Imagine you have a current list of hundreds or thousands of customers and prospects.
+If you keep your insurance agency in front of those people regularly with email — in a way that they find engaging and interesting — you increase your chances of generating new business and renewals each year.

-Email marketing continues proving itself as a smart way to grow your business.
+Despite scads of other digital options these days, email marketing continues to prove itself as a smart way to grow your business.
 On average, it delivers a $36 return on investment for every $1 spent.

 As you're considering your email marketing strategy, it's important to remember that this can be a valuable tool for lead generation.
 Maybe you're already using emails for basic things like birthday messages and renewal reminders.
 But effective email marketing for insurance agents is so much more than that.